arduino/arduino-alvik-mpy/README.md

 The robot automatically moves itself to keep a 10 centimeters distance from the obstacle/hand.

-It is possible to stop the robot at any time by pressing the `cancel touchpad`.
+It is possible to stop the robot at any time by pressing the `cancel touch pad`.

 <br>